ensdomains/offchain-resolver/README.md

 yarn && yarn build
 ```

-[Follow here](#running-locally) to run gateway worker locally. ( Skip this step if cloudflare worker url will be used as a remote gateway )
+[Follow here](https://github.com/ensdomains/offchain-resolver/tree/main/packages/gateway-worker) to run gateway worker locally. ( Skip this step if cloudflare worker url will be used as a remote gateway )
 <br/><br/>

 Take a look at the data in `test.eth.json` under `packages/gateway/`; it specifies addresses for the name `test.eth` and the wildcard `*.test.eth`.

-Next, edit `packages/contracts/hardhat.config.js`; replacing the address on `line 64` with the one output when you ran the command above.
+Next, edit `packages/contracts/hardhat.config.js`; replacing the address on `line 65` with the one output when you ran the command above.
+Besure to add the `privatekey://` prefix if you are using a private key here.

 Then, in a new terminal, build and run a test node with an ENS registry and the offchain resolver deployed: